kunjzk/mern-backend/README.md

   - Add new requests
   - Select the url and set it to be a variable, scoped to the collection
   - Make sure to save the request before creating a new one
+  - On the APi page, click Postbot, can use AI to write documentation and tests.
+This is now viewable at the documentation page from the collections view
+  - Can use postman for tests too, run the entire test suite, generate random values within request body using `{{$randomCity}}` `{{$randomPrice}}` etc.
+  - Can share postman docs with frontend devs

 ## Express